Kansas State University logo

 College of Technology and Aviation

-Located on the Salina campus, focusing on technology and aviation disciplines.
+Located at the Kansas State University Salina Aerospace and Technology Campus, focusing on specialized technology and aviation programs.

 Leadership